 - Be sure your Social Security number is accurate and written clearly on the form.
 The processing center and Webster University use this number to drive the application process; an error here can cause serious delays.

-- If you have not completed your first bachelor's degree by July 1 then this question on the FAFSA should be answered with a "no." Read this carefully.
+- If you have not completed your first bachelor's degree by July 1 then this question on the Free Application for Federal Student Aid should be answered with a "no." Read this carefully.

 - Mark your appropriate enrollment status.
 Full-time equals at least 12 credit hours in a semester or at least six credit hours in an eight-week term (at least nine credit hours in a semester or at least five credit hours in a nine-week term for graduate and professional students); three-quarters time equals at least nine to 11 credit hours in a semester; half-time equals at least six credit hours in a semester or at least three credit hours in an eight-week term (at least five credit hours in a semester or at least three credit hours in a nine-week term for graduate and professional students).

 - You should enter any Veterans educational benefits that you will receive during the academic year.
 This includes reservists, national guardsmen, previous active duty, and dependents of Veterans.
 This information can affect your aid eligibility if not reported correctly.